 - The Bangladeshi taka (BDT) is issued by the Central Bank of Bangladesh.

 - It’s divided into 100 poisha (sometimes spelled as “poysha”), though most people in the country refer to all money as simply “taka.”
 That’s because the word taka means money or currency in Bangla.

 - Until 1971, the Indian rupee (INR) was used in Bangladesh, when taka banknotes were introduced.

-- 2011 saw a new series of taka banknotes released, each containing a watermark for security.
+- In 2011, a new series of taka banknotes was released, each containing a watermark for security.

 Currency exchange explained

 The taka exchange rate is set by the dealer banks, which buy and sell currency, and it changes based on the current demand and supply.
 The USD/BDT rates are based on inter-bank exchange rates in Dhaka.
 When exchanging between BDT and other currencies, the rates will be based on New York and Dhaka closing exchange rates.